Meal Prep for Beginners: The Guide to Finally Getting Started

 How long does meal prep last in the fridge?

 Almost all of them.
 Cooked proteins, soups, stews, and grains freeze very well for 2-3 months.
-Avoid freezing salads, hard-boiled eggs, and preparations with a lot of heavy cream, which can separate upon thawing.
+Avoid freezing salads, hard-boiled eggs, and preparations with a lot of fresh cream, which can separate upon thawing.

-Is meal prep boring, eating the same thing?
+Isn't meal prep boring, eating the same thing?

-Which recipes to start with?
+Which recipes should I start with?

-Related guides
+Similar guides

-Start your first meal prep
+Launch your first meal prep

 FoodCraft generates a 3-day plan tailored to your tastes, with a shopping list sorted by aisle.
 Ready in 30 seconds.